-Crane Lake is located in the rolling morainal plain in the dry-mixedwood natural subregion of the Boreal Forest natural region.2 The main tree species in the watershed include jack pine on well-drained soils, trembling aspen on moderately drained soils, and black spruce and willows on poorly drained soils.
+1 Mitchell, P. and E. Prepas.
+1990.
+Atlas of Alberta Lakes, University of Alberta Press.
+Retrieved from http://sunsite.ualberta.ca/projects/alberta-lakes/ dry-mixedwood natural subregion of the Boreal Forest natural region.2 The main tree species in the watershed include jack pine on well-drained soils, trembling aspen on moderately drained soils, and black spruce and willows on poorly drained soils.
 Large wetlands are located along the two inflows at the south end of the lake.
 Agricultural activity in the drainage basin is limited by undesireable soil structure and a relatively short growing season.
 Most of the cultivated land is located south of the lake.
 The main agricultural activity is cattle grazing and a limited number of grazing permits and leases have been issued for Crown land in the drainage basin.

 In May 2012 Birchwood Resources Inc. announced plans for an in situ crude bitumen production facility and associated well pad next to Crane Lake3.
 This project is a low pressure Steam Assisted Gravity Drainage ("SAGD") pilot project predicted to process 795 m3 of bitumen per day.
-The total footprint of the project is estimated to be \sim 20 hectares.
+The total footprint of the project is estimated to be ~20 hectares.